 Assessments of your child's progress are made regularly so the teacher always knows where each child is in his/her learning and what their next steps are.
-The Class Teacher, Head of School and where necessary the Strategic Partner meet regularly in Pupil Progress Meetings.
+The Class Teacher, Head of School and Executive Head teacher meet regularly in Pupil Progress Meetings.
 Feedback on the success of interventions is provided.